 Folding the device into something the fits neatly into a pocket isn't just a cosmetic gimmick.
 Samsung has figured out a way for you to make the most of the Galaxy Z Flip's foldability, with a Flex mode that splits activities between the top and bottom half of the display.
 The Galaxy Z Flip also supports multitasking with many apps, allowing you to run two apps at a time.

-The Snapdragon 855 Plus chipset powering the phone delivers strong performance, though more recent handsets are faster (including Samsung's own Galaxy S20 models).
-The two rear cameras on the Galaxy Z Flip produce shots that are almost as good as the best camera phones, though we'd still prefer either the iPhone 11 Pro or the Pixel 4 when it comes to taking photos.
-For that reason — and for the Galaxy Z Flip's still lofty $1,380 price — it's hard to recommend this foldable phone over less expensive, more capable flagship devices.
+The Snapdragon 855 Plus chipset powering the phone delivers strong performance, though more recent handsets are faster (including Samsung's own Galaxy S21 models).
+The two rear cameras on the Galaxy Z Flip produce shots that are almost as good as the best camera phones, though we'd still prefer either the iPhone 12 Pro or the Pixel 5 when it comes to taking photos.
+For that reason, it's hard to recommend this foldable phone over less expensive, more capable flagship devices.
 But the Galaxy Z Flip proves that a foldable phone can truly deliver the goods, and that's a big step forward.

 Read our full Samsung Galaxy Z Flip review.

-The $599 Galaxy A71 5G offers good battery life, decent performance and — most importantly — connectivity with all kinds of 5G networks.
+That was already a low price to pay to get a 5G phone.
+And even though it's a year older, the Galaxy A71 5G still offers good battery life, decent performance and — most importantly — connectivity with all kinds of 5G networks.
 (The version built specifically to work with Verizon's high-speed mmWave-based 5G coverage costs $50 extra.)
 You'll also appreciate the big, 6.7-inch OLED screen, which reinforces the idea that you have big screen options beyond the pricey Galaxy Note series.

 Read our full Samsung Galaxy A71 5G review.